100% Whole Grain Chewy Oatmeal Raisin Cookies

 Directions

-1. Preheat your oven to 375°F (175°C) and line a cookie sheet with parchment paper or a Silpat.
+1. Preheat the oven to 375°F (190°C) and line a cookie sheet with a piece of parchment paper.

-2. Whisk together the dry ingredients in a medium bowl and set aside.
+2. Stir together the dry ingredients in a medium mixing bowl and set aside.

-3. In a large microwave safe bowl, melt the coconut oil in the microwave.
-Add the sugar, eggs, and vanilla and stir.
+3. In a large mixing bowl, stir together the melted coconut oil, sugar, eggs, and vanilla and stir.

 4. Add the dry mix to the wet mix and stir just until combined.
 Stir in the oats and raisins, again stirring just until combined.

-6. Bake for 9 - 12 minutes or until the middle appears to be set.
-The cookies will still appear very, very light, even when they're done.
+6. Bake for 13-17 minutes or until the middle appears to be set and the cookies have evenly browned.

 Pin post on Pinterest Share post on Facebook Share post on Twitter Share post on Google+